 The case took IP law in an interesting direction.
 Based on the finding in Telstra and the pre-existing case law, an inconsistency exists in Australian IP law whereby copyright subsists in databases compiled and arranged by human authors, but not where the arrangement is computer generated.

-It is understanding the nuances of IP law as it stands in 2017 that sets us apart from other firms and makes our business lawyers chosen by clients.
+It is understanding the nuances of IP law that sets us apart from other firms and makes our business lawyers chosen by clients.

 Intellectual Property is filled with interesting cases, such as the above, that require a team of dedicated IP lawyers (or patent attorney / patent attorneys) to decipher and apply it to your circumstances in real time.
 We provide our clients with an intellectual property lawyer experienced in all IP law matters and take the time to explain often complex concepts in plain language for your comfort and upskilling.